kphoenix137/JGX/jgx.md

 **5.2 Monster data**

 Each monster type is presented in its own table below.
 In Diablo, each monster type has four subtypes of monsters that differ in color and stats.
-The monsters in Hellfire do not follow this pattern, and have instead been grouped into

-![ref1]

-**83**

-<a name="page89"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-two sections: monsters found in the Hive and monsters found in the Crypt.
-Finally, there is a table for the special

-monsters: Diablo, Skeleton King and The Butcher in Diablo, and Hork Demon, The Defiler and Na-Krul in Hellfire.
+The monsters in Hellfire do not follow this pattern, and have instead been grouped into two sections: monsters found in the Hive and monsters found in the Crypt.
+Finally, there is a table for the special monsters: Diablo, Skeleton King and The Butcher in Diablo, and Hork Demon, The Defiler and Na-Krul in Hellfire.

 Data for unique monsters is presented in chapter 5.4.